ECFMG Certification Cost

 |---|---|---|

 The fee is fixed: $455 USD if testing in the United States, or AUD $587 if testing anywhere else in the world.
 The same fee applies to OET on Paper, OET on Computer, and OET@Home β format does not affect the price.
-Confirm current fees at oet.com before booking as prices are subject to change.
+Confirm current fees at oet.com before booking.

 Taking the OET is not the same as ECFMG receiving your results.
 After completing the exam, you must explicitly authorize OET to release your scores to ECFMG through the OET portal.
 Scores not released to ECFMG cannot be processed and your Pathway application cannot move forward β this step is free but is frequently missed.